eclipse-orbit/orbit/README.md

 ### 2. Create the recipe

-The preferred method for creating recipies is by consuming a Maven artifact.
+The preferred method for creating recipes is by consuming a Maven artifact.
 The EBR Maven plug-in can be used to create a recipe including required Eclipse IP information based on data available in Maven artifact poms.

     # create the recipe for a specific Maven artifact